-The fixtures are $25 each.
+The fixtures are $30 each.
 Up to six fixtures can be shipped together.
-Packaging and shipping is $25 in the US.
-Please contact me for international shipping rates.
-Total price for three fixtures is $100.
-Four fixtures are $125, etc. Paypal, Credit cards, and checks are accepted.
+Packaging and shipping is $30 in the US.
+Prices increased the first of March 2018 for the first time in 11 years.
+Total price for three fixtures is $120.
+Four fixtures are $150, etc. Paypal, Credit cards, and checks are accepted.
 Please contact me via email at email@example.com to place your order.
 This email address is already set up for Paypal.
 Please be sure to add me to your address book so my replies will not be treated as spam.

 To make things simpler for me, I ship fixtures out most Fridays via USPS Priority Mail.
 Therefore, even if you order on Friday evening after I just returned from the Post Office, you will have the fixtures in at most 10-12 days.